-Cystic fibrosis (CF) is an inherited condition caused by a problem with the CF gene.
+Cystic fibrosis (CF) is an inherited condition.
+It is caused by a problem with the CF gene.

 CF causes some organs in the body such as the lungs and pancreas to produce thick mucus.

-The mucus in the lungs can build up and get infected.
-This can cause frequent chest infections.
-Over time these infections can cause lung damage.
+The mucus can build up in the lungs and cause chest infections.
+These infections can cause lung damage over time.

 CF can cause other problems.
-For example, the mucus produced by the pancreas can mean digestive enzymes cannot get to the intestine.
-This means CF sufferers can find it hard to digest food properly or gain weight.
+For example, the mucus produced by the pancreas can stop digestive enzymes getting to the intestine.
+People with CF can find it hard to digest food or gain weight.

 Babies born in Ireland with CF

-Around 1 in every 2,300 babies born in Ireland has CF.
+Around 1 in 2,300 babies born in Ireland has CF.

-About 1 in every 19 people has one copy of the altered CF gene and one copy of the unaltered gene.
-These people are not affected by CF.
+About 1 in every 19 people has 1 copy of the altered CF gene and 1 copy of the unaltered gene.
+These people do not have CF.

 How heel prick screening can help